Skip to content

 _classify_linear

-_classify_linear(mol, positions, masses, geom_tol)
+_classify_linear(positions, masses, geom_tol)

 Classify a linear molecule (Ia ~= 0).
 Returns PointGroupResult.

-Source code in minimalsym/core/pg_detect.py
+Source code in molsympy/core/pg_detect.py

 65

-def _classify_linear(mol, positions, masses, geom_tol):
+def _classify_linear(positions, masses, geom_tol):

 """Classify a linear molecule (Ia ~= 0).
 Returns PointGroupResult."""

-paxis = _linear_mol_axis(mol)
+paxis = _linear_mol_axis(positions)

 pg = "D0h" if transform_isequivalent(positions, masses, geom_tol, inversion_matrix()) else "C0v"